Gaining Weight on Vegan Diet Plans 10 Tips for Athletes

 • Hummus with vegan pita chips and sugar-snap peas

-• Vegan trail mix – mix together your favorite dried fruits, nuts, pretzels, and dry breakfast cereals
+• Vegan trail mix – mix together your favorite dried fruits, nuts, pretzels, roasted chickpeas, and dry breakfast cereals

 For additional plant-based snack ideas, take time to review my blog: High-Protein Vegan Snacks for Athletes.